RakhithJK/Mailu-Mailu-wiki/Frequently-Asked-Questions.md

  - ``%master`` (will include ``postmaster``, ``hostmaster``, ``newsmaster``, etc.)
  - ``a_`` (any two-letters localpart starting with an a)

-# Can a mailbox forward to multiple destinations
+# Can a user mailbox forward to multiple destinations

 No, not for now.
 If you need a mailbox to forward to multiple destinations, either set an alias that redirects to these destinations and include a mailbox in the target emails, or setup an alias in the mailbox automatic forward.
 Issue #34 is open about this.